 We’re proud to offer support to those who are managing chronic illnesses.
 Find out how we can help.

 Postural Orthostatic Tachycardia Syndrome (POTS)

-One Buoy user diagnosed with POTS reduced the amount of SmartWater she carried to school every day from five litres down to one, and happily reports feeling less prone to fainting.
+One Buoy user diagnosed with POTS reduced the amount of SmartWater she carried to school every day from five liters down to one, and happily reports feeling less prone to fainting.
 While Buoy is not a comprehensive solution for this condition, it can support day-to-day management.